 Types of Infills

-Infill developments allow for a wide range of possibilities for building homes in Edmonton.
+Infill developments allow for a wide range of possibilities for infill home builders in Edmonton.
 Small scale projects allow for planning on spaces such as secondary, garage, and garden suites.
 These tend to be a great source of income for owners who rent out suites on their property and also provide options for people looking for short-term housing.
 Regular infills such as single detached homes, duplexes and townhomes are also commonly seen as our city evolves.
 "Skinny homes" have been a popular trend in our city and are typically built on lots that are 25 to 33 feet wide.
 The great thing about a skinny home is that it can feel like a townhouse or duplex without having to share the walls with your neighbor.
 If you are planning to build a single detached home, there are a variety of ways to personalize and design your space depending on the zoning requirements.
 You may consider building a bungalow with a loft option or a two storey home with an extra level for personal office space.

-Zoning and subdivisions
+Zoning and subdivisions for Infill Homes

 Properties in Edmonton are restricted to a zoning classification system that states where residential homes, parking lots or commercial developments can be built.
 Zones are able to control the height, shape and use of buildings.
 Fortunately, the zones generally don’t control architectural styles which allow for more creative freedom when designing the exterior of your home.
 Residents can easily use the online map tool provided by the city of Edmonton to search their address and find out their specific zoning category.